jhimberg/ylevaalikone2017classifier/README.md

 Open script `ml_classification.R` in R Studio editor and run it - in piece by piece, if you wish to follow what happens.
 You probably have to install some of the R libraries that the script loads.
 See `install.packages`.

+The script will load the zipped data file from YLE site.